kosamad/the-meadow-project/README.md

 ### All Users

-<details><summary>Base.html</summary>
+<details><summary>base.html and navbar.html</summary>

+**Base.html**

-Base.html serves as the foundation for every page, reducing redundancy in code and enhancing efficiency.
+This serves as the foundation for every page, reducing redundancy in code and enhancing efficiency.
 By consolidating common HTML elements, it accelerates load times, streamlines webpage appearance, and optimises backend performance.

 The base.html file includes the head section, which contains metadata, stylesheets, and scripts necessary for each page.
 It sets the default site title, "The Meadow Project," with an additional title block that can be customised on individual pages for specific identification.